Search

 Cybersecurity Tip #6: Install Software Updates as Soon as They Become Available

 Cybersecurity hackers use vulnerabilities in operating systems and applications software on computers and devices to launch malware attacks.
-Software developers release security updates or patches for their software as soon as they find out about these vulnerabilities.
-An estimated 60% of all data breaches are the result of cybersecurity criminals exploiting known vulnerabilities for which patches are available, but have not been installed.
+Software developers release security updates or patches for their software when they discover these vulnerabilities.
+An estimated 60% of all data breaches result from cybersecurity criminals exploiting known vulnerabilities for which patches are available but have not been installed.

 Make it a cybersecurity habit of installing software updates on your computer and devices whenever they become available.
 As well as operating systems, the following types of software should be updated: